pingcap/docs-tidb-operator/en/backup-restore-overview.md

 ## Use scenarios

-[Dumpling](https://docs.pingcap.com/tidb/stable/dumpling-overview) is a data export tool that exports data stored in TiDB/MySQL as SQL or CSV data files to get the logic backup.
+[Dumpling](https://docs.pingcap.com/tidb/stable/dumpling-overview) is a data export tool that exports data stored in TiDB/MySQL as SQL or CSV data files to get the logic full backup or export.
 If you need to back up SST files (Key-Value pairs) directly or perform latency-insensitive incremental backup, refer to [BR](https://docs.pingcap.com/tidb/stable/backup-and-restore-tool).
 For real-time incremental backup, refer to [TiCDC](https://docs.pingcap.com/tidb/stable/ticdc-overview).

 [TiDB Lightning](https://docs.pingcap.com/tidb/stable/get-started-with-tidb-lightning) is a tool used for fast full data import into a TiDB cluster.
 TiDB Lightning supports Dumpling or CSV format data source.
 You can use TiDB Lightning for the following two purposes: